 Several U.S. Forest Service trails intersect this segment of the trail, including the Pacific Crest Trail.
 Parking is free at the small parking area near the bridge entrance.
 The trailhead is beneath the bridge.

-For information, see our Historic Columbia River Highway State Trail bicycle and hiking map.
+For information, see the Historic Columbia River Highway State Trail bicycle and hiking map.

 Please call 503-695-2261 for park specific rules.